What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 At 11 PM, Dr. Wicinas recognized Teddy's adverse reaction to Midazolam, immediately halted the medication, and started him on Keppra.
 I was there and saw Teddy physically begin to calm down.
 At midnight, Teddy's fever reached 105°F. I was still there with him.
 Dr. Wicinas did not tell me.

-Teddy had not had a documented seizure for over 21 hours.
+She did not call when she administered the first 150mg dose of phenobarbital at 5:00 AM — a drug she herself had advised against earlier that night, citing severe side effects, and that we had agreed not to use.
+Teddy had not had a documented seizure in over 21 hours.
 He had the pre-existing hind leg vulnerability I had specifically disclosed at admission.
-Phenobarbital is a powerful neurological suppressant that exacerbates exactly that kind of vulnerability.
+Phenobarbital is a powerful neurological suppressant that can exacerbate exactly that kind of vulnerability.

-Saturday Morning — 7:28 AM
+Saturday Morning — 7:53 AM

 She finally calls.
 I object.